junpeea/junpeea.github.io/About.md

 <!-- ![](main_profile.png) -->

-Yoon Bae Jun (1990-) is expected to be an assistant professor at the Biostatistics Division, School of Public Health, University of Nevada Reno, starting in July 2023.
-Jun is currently a Postdoc Research Associate at the Department of Statistics at Iowa State University.
-Jun earned a Ph.D. in Statistics, at Seoul National University (2021).
+Yoon Bae Jun (1990-) is currently an assistant professor at the Biostatistics Division, School of Public Health, University of Nevada Reno.
+Jun earned a Ph.D. in Statistics, at Seoul National University (2021). and worked as a Postdoc Research Associate at the Department of Statistics at Iowa State University (2021-2023).

 Jun has been studying Spatial Statistics, Spatial Epidemiology, Environmental Epidemiology, and is working on the development of Statistical Learning methodology for spatially dependent data.